hatemhosny/racing-bars/website/docs/documentation/options.md

 :::

 Determines the values computed for the data items in the missing dates on filling date gaps.
-If set to "interpolate", the value of data items in the missing date will be the average between 2 present dates.
+If set to `"interpolate"`, the value of data items in the missing date will be the average between 2 present dates.
-If set to "last", the value of data items in the missing date will be equal to the values of the last present date.
+If set to `"last"`, the value of data items in the missing date will be equal to the values of the last present date.

 This is only effective if [`fillDateGapsInterval`](#filldategapsinterval) is set.

-- Type: `string`
+- Type: `"interpolate" | "last"`
-- Valid values: ["interpolate", "last"]
-- Default: "interpolate"
+- Default: `"interpolate"`
 - Example: [view in gallery](../gallery/fill-date-gaps)

 ```js